ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 ## Notes

 - Tested on **Ubuntu**, **Fedora (Workstation, Silverblue)**, **Bazzite**.
-- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script should not run.
+- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will exit (won't run).
 - If your desktop environment isn't detected correctly even though you are on GNOME, the script will ask if you want to continue anyway.
-- pop-up blur is not implemented yet (do it manually).
+- pop-up blur is not enabled (Enable and configure it manually for now).
 - Dynamic blur need to be configured manually for dock if you are discomfort with the static blur on pop-up autohide dock configuration.